F1LT3R/f1lt3r.me/src/posts/2020-07-22-20-00_Typescript-or-JavaScript/post_typescript-or-javascript.md

 #### Keep The Web Simple

-I often wonder how many frontend engineers learn frameworks, libraries and supersets, yet never realize the awesome power of modern JavaScript.
+I often wonder how many frontend engineers learn frameworks, libraries and super-sets, yet never realize the awesome power of modern JavaScript.

 I love writing pure, enclosed objects, wrapped in the lexical scopes of first class functions, all the way down; There's Very little magic, and a whole lot of beauty.